Mid-level Israeli team to head to Cairo to assess Hamas position, Israeli official says | Technology

 Mid-level Israeli team to head to Cairo to assess Hamas position, Israeli official says

+However, another official said Hamas had agreed to the phased ceasefire and hostage release deal Israel proposed on April 27 with only minor changes that did not affect the main parts of the proposal.
+The new demand would not allow Israel to veto the release of specific Palestinian prisoners, including Marwan Barghouti, a leader from the Fatah faction currently serving a life sentence for his role in mounting deadly attacks against Israelis.

-A team of mid-ranking Israeli officials will travel to Cairo in coming hours to assess whether Hamas can be persuaded to shift on its latest ceasefire offer, a senior Israeli official said, reiterating the current proposal was unacceptable to Israel.
+A team of mid-ranking Israeli officials will travel to Cairo in the coming hours to assess whether Hamas can be persuaded to shift on its latest ceasefire offer, a senior Israeli official said on Tuesday.
+The official also reiterated that the current Hamas proposal was unacceptable to Israel.

-Egypt's state-aligned Al Qahera News TV reported that there were still efforts to contain the escalation between the two sides and said Egyptian officials had asked Israel to stop the Rafah operation immediately.
-Hamas issued
+have been sheltering.
+Egypt's state-aligned Al Qahera News TV reported that there were still efforts by the two sides to contain the escalation.
+It also said Egyptian officials had asked Israel to stop the Rafah operation immediately.

+Hamas issued a statement saying the operation was designed to undermine ceasefire efforts.

 The proposal

-It would also lift restrictions on the import into Gaza of so-called dual use materials that can be used for both civilian and military purposes.
-"Hamas says these should be allowed in for the rehabilitation of Gaza, but we know that their intention is to manufacture munitions."
-In addition, Hamas was now offering to release only 18 hostages in the first phase of a truce, instead of the 33 who would have been released under previous proposals, with the remainder to come in a subsequent phase.
+It would also lift restrictions on the import into Gaza of so-called "dual use" materials that can be used for both civilian and military purposes.
+"Hamas says these should be allowed in for the rehabilitation of Gaza, but we know that their intention is to manufacture munitions," the official said.
+In addition, Hamas was now offering to release only 18 hostages in the first phase of a truce, instead of the 33 who would have been released under previous proposals, with the remainder to come in a subsequent phase, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)